Optimal Training of Fair Predictive Models: Fair Predictive Models in a Batch Setting

+The conditions in Theorem~\ref{lem:KLdis} specify that a larger part of $p^*_2(Z)$ is constrained compared to $p^*_1(Z)$ (since $Z_2 \subseteq Z_1 \subseteq Z$ implies that $\{Z \setminus Z_1\} \subseteq \{Z \setminus Z_2 \} \subseteq Z$).
+Theorem~\ref{lem:KLdis} then states that $p^*_2(Z)$ is at least as close to $p(Z)$ as $p^*_1(Z)$.
+This should match intuition: if a larger part of the joint is being constrained, there are more ``degrees of freedom'' available to satisfy the constraint, and so the constrained distribution may lie ``closer'' to the unconstrained distribution.

-To address the first aforementioned difficulty, we provide a novel reparameterization of the observed data likelihood such that the causal parameter corresponding to the unfair PSE appears directly in the likelihood.
+To address the first aforementioned difficulty (that constraints are complex nonlinear functions of the joint), we provide a novel reparameterization of the observed data likelihood such that the causal parameter corresponding to the unfair PSE appears directly in the likelihood.
 This approach generalizes previous work on reparameterizations implied by structural nested models \citep{robins00marginal, tchetgen14semi} to apply to a wide class of PSEs.
 With such a reparameterization, the MLE with a PSE constraint simply corresponds to maximizing the likelihood in a submodel where a certain likelihood parameter is set to $0$.
 Optimization can then be carried out with standard software.

-To address the second difficulty, we propose an approach to constraining the density $p(X)$.
+To address the second difficulty (that constraining only part of the likelihood is suboptimal), we propose an approach to constraining the density $p(X)$.
 An alternative to fully parametric modeling is to consider nonparametric representations of $p(X)$.
 It is well known that the nonparametric maximum likelihood estimate of any $p(X)$ from a set of i.i.d draws is the empirical distribution, placing mass $1/n$ at every observed point.
 Empirical likelihood methods have been developed for settings where the nonparametric and parametric (hybrid) likelihood must be maximized subject to moment constraints \citep{OwenEL}.
-We describe below how these methods may be adapted to our setting.
+We describe below how these methods may be adapted to our setting, taking advantage of the fact that constraints on the PSEs we consider correspond to moment constraints.
 Finally, we show how both the reparameterization method and the empirical likelihood method can be combined to yield a constrained optimization method that maximizes a semi-parametric (hybrid reparameterized) likelihood.